Washington Bankruptcy

 Washington Legal Aid Organizations

-There are many legal aid options in Washington for low-income individuals and for seniors.
-Some legal aid in Washington organizations will offer a full service legal coverage, whereas others focus or specialize in a couple of areas such as bankruptcy.
-Both the Eastern District and the Western District offer some suggestions for pro se debtors in bankruptcy.
+If you’re feeling unsure about filing a Chapter 7 bankruptcy on your own, but you can’t afford an attorney, there are many legal aid options in Washington for low-income individuals and seniors.
+Some legal aid organizations in Washington offer many legal services while others specialize in one area like bankruptcy.
+Both the Eastern District and the Western District offer specific suggestions for individuals filing bankruptcy without an attorney.

 Northwest Justice Project